joeduffy/joeduffy.github.io/_posts/2016-11-30-15-years-of-concurrency.md

 OOPSLA paper](https://www.microsoft.com/en-us/research/wp-content/uploads/2016/02/msr-tr-2012-79.pdf), or just ask.

 It's been a couple years since I've been away from this.
-As most of you know, Midori happened before the OSS rennaisance at Microsoft, and so it never saw the light of day.
+As most of you know, Midori happened before the OSS renaissance at Microsoft, and so it never saw the light of day.
 In that time, I've pondered what we learned on this journey, and whether any of it is relevant beyond the hallways of our old building 34.
 I believe they are, otherwise I'd not have even bothered to write up this article.